monkeybutter/goblock_compressor/README.md

 * 31/07/2015: conc_comp_pipeline alpha version of a concurrent pipeline model is introduced with high modularity and functional style execution.
 Concurrency level can be defined as parameters of the different pipe functions.

+* 06/08/2015: conc_comp_pipeline has been modified to accept command line arguments to specify the number of processors, block size and input file.

 Test A: compress the file

     np.save("npy1e8.bin", np.arange(1e8)) 763MB